MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/tcp-port-template.md

 Use the  **TCP Port**  template in scenarios where applications rely on a service accessible over TCP.
 You can define each client as a watcher node.
 The monitors created by the template attempt to connect to the application from each client at the defined interval.
 The monitors verify that each client can connect successfully.
 In addition to validating the availability of the application itself, any network connections and other required features between the watcher node and the application are also validated.

-## Monitoring Performed by the TCP Port Template
+## Monitoring performed by the TCP port template

 The monitoring performed by the monitors and rules created by the TCP Port template can include any of the following settings.